Stress is a part of modern life. We can’t escape it but we can learn to deal with it. Hypnotherapy could help you learn how!

 By the year 2000 we’d all be using jetpacks, anti-grav cars and diseases like cancer would be a thing of the past.
 The future was wonderful, once.
 Wasn’t it!?
 We’d all be wearing clothes made of tin foil.
 Robots would be doing all the work and everything would be shiny and wonderful.

 It didn’t really work out, did it?
 Technology hasn’t really lessened our workload at all.
 We’re all suffering an ever-increasingly stressful time, as this article shows and we’re no more able to deal with it than ever.
-At the time of updating this article we’re presently undergoing the stress of the covid 19 pandemic.
-If you were prone to stress before thi time then it’s going to be considerably worse now.
+At the time of updating this article we’re presently undergoing the stress of the covid 19 pandemic and the war in Ukraine.
+If you were prone to stress before this time then it’s going to be considerably worse now.

 I have used hypnotherapy to help people manage stress in Reading, Oxford, London, Wallingford and Thame.
 You could be the next person to leave excessive stress behind them.